datdragon777/Javascript-Training/big-practice/README.md

 # JAVASCRIPT BIG PRACTICE #

+## Description: ##
+- Website to manage jobs that need to be recruited with basic features

 ## Targets: ##
 - Apply knowledge of HTML5/CSS3/JavaScript (with ES6 syntax).
 - Understand and apply MVC pattern